Bussy-Saint-Georges station

-Bussy-Saint-Georges is a railway station on RER train network in Bussy-Saint-Georges, Seine-et-Marne.
+Bussy-Saint-Georges station is a railway station on RER train network in Bussy-Saint-Georges, Seine-et-Marne, France.

 History

 Bussy-Saint-Georges station opened on 21 December 1992 on an already existing portion of the line.
-In fact, trains on line A of the RER used to run without stopping between Torcy and Marne-la-Vallée - Chessy stations since 1 April 1992, start date of the new terminus of the Marne-la-Vallée branch (A4).
+In fact, trains on line A of the RER used to run without stopping between Torcy and Marne-la-Vallée – Chessy stations since 1 April 1992, start date of the new terminus of the Marne-la-Vallée branch (A4).